over-taylor-turf/fake-drug-names/README.md

 ## Additional Libraries
-- Unsplash: background images.
+- **Unsplash**: used for all the background images.
-- Font Awesome: pill-bottle nav bar icon.
+- **Font Awesome**: pill bottle icon used for the hamburger nav bar.

 ## Code Snippet

-Here is some code that I am proud of!

-I am very proud of the way I created my own randomized drug names because... they sound real!
+I am proud of the way I created my own randomized drug names because... they sound real!
 Sometimes even I am tricked by them.
 My vision with the prefix, middle, and suffix data worked out exactly as I intended.
 The random number generators max number refers to how many options I have for each, and the word is put together by simple concatenation!

 ```js